TokitoKaito/steam-store-search-qa/bug-reports/bug-report-003.md

 ## Notes

-- the behaviour of the page after the defect occurs is unstable.
+- the behaviour of the page after the defect occurs is unstable, and no stable recovery condition could be identified.
 Some subsequent actions restore search, others do not:
-  — searching via the "Пошук" [Search] button sometimes works, but stops after the next press of Enter;
+  - searching via the "Пошук" [Search] button sometimes works, but stops after the next press of Enter
-  — clicking outside the input field and back into it before pressing Enter — the query is processed;
+  - clicking outside the input field and back into it before pressing Enter: the query is processed
-  — a query that returns no results (for example, "афаумймйфм") clears the error.
-  No stable recovery condition could be identified.
+  - a query that returns no results (for example, "афаумймйфм") clears the error No stable recovery condition could be identified.
 - observed on the same server error as the one described in BUG-001.
 In browsers, BUG-002 additionally occurs.